 Synchronization licenses are another potential source of income for songwriters and publishers.
 The “synch license,” as it is sometimes called, pays copyright owners when their music is used in combination with visual images such as music in films, TV, videos, computer programs, etc. BMI does not offer synchronization licenses.
 The producer of the audiovisual production usually requests a synchronization license from the song publisher.
 These rights are administered and licensed by the publisher who accounts directly to the writer.
 BMI represents music publishers, but BMI is not itself a publisher.

-If you would like to know more about how BMI works with songwriters and publishers, visit the Writer/Publisher Relations area of our web site.
+If you would like to know more about how BMI works with songwriters and publishers, visit the Creators area of our web site.

 You may learn more about mechanical and synchronization licenses on the web site of the National Music Publishers Association.